giocalitri/maimmunization_watcher/README.md

 ```

 #### Notes ⚠️
+- Remember that, on Mac, Command ⌘ + Mouse Click opens the link directly in the browser
 - Remember to stop the script when not using it.
-There is throttling implemented, but you do not want your IP to get banned for running it for days straight!
+There is throttling implemented, but you do not want your IP banneded for running it for days straight!